 where $S{aa} = \langle s_a s_a^t \rangle$ and $N{bb} = \langle n_b n_b^t \rangle$.
-The Wiener filter reduces the reconstruction noise N{aa} by using the expected noise properties as a prior on the solution (Hu and Keeton, 2002).
+The Wiener filter reduces the reconstruction noise N{aa} by using the expected noise properties as a prior on the solution [35].

-In the literature, no 3D Wiener filter has yet been proposed to process the full 3D matter density field.
-In (Hu and Keeton, 2002), the authors apply a Wiener filter along each individual line-of-sight, ignoring the correlation between different line of sights (radial Wiener filter).
-In (Simon et al., 2009), the authors use two types of pseudo-3D Wiener filter: a "radial Wiener filter" and a "transverse Wiener filter".
+In the literature, no 3D Wiener filter have yet been proposed to process the full 3D matter density field.
+In [35], the authors apply a Wiener filter along each individual line-of-sight, ignoring the correlation between different line of sights (radial Wiener filter).
+In [83], the authors use two types of pseudo-3D Wiener filter: a "radial Wiener filter" and a "transverse Wiener filter".
 Both filters are well adapted to filter the large-scale regime because the signal is Gaussian, but small scales require a more efficient filtering.
 Moreover, both filters show a systematic shift and stretch of the structures in the radial direction, and fail to account for correlations either along the line of sight (transverse filter) or in the transverse direction (radial filter).